getsentry/raven-python/docs/contributing/index.rst

 -------------------------

 Sentry is designed to run off of setuptools with minimal work.
-Because of this setting up a development environment for Sentry requires only a few steps.
+Because of this setting up a development environment requires only a few steps.

 The first thing you're going to want to do, is build a virtualenv and install any base dependancies.